 The cigarette butt was completely absent of resistance.
 It did not resist the dominance of the wind.
 It did not resist the crush of the shoe.
 It had given its life in service.
 Its entire purpose was to offer someone a moment of relief.
 And suddenly, I treasured the cigarette butt that once I had been so repulsed by.

 Resistance is an affliction.
 It is an affliction that gives way to a deep sense of inner peace and happiness when we begin to cultivate this kind of focus.
 The moments that we feel the most resistant to something we are seeing, are in fact the very moments that offer an opportunity to see clearer.
 They are a calling to recognize a deeper truth, the truth of beauty, the truth of beauty in every single thing.
 To see the world with this kind of clarity and to see the world with the eyes of truth, is to look at the world through the eyes of our true self.
-Our true self does not recognize ugliness.
-It recognizes only beauty, beauty even in the rotting and deformed and afflicted.
-We are in pain when we recognize something as ugly, because in that moment, we have deviated so far from our true selves.
-I have decided that this will become one of my principal teachings… To look at the world through the eyes of the artist within you.
+Today, I challenge you to look at the world through the eyes of the artist within you.
 To learn to look deeply and find the truth of beauty in every single thing.